rogerlew/OpenHydroFlow/Tutorial.md

-# HydroFlow: Water Distribution Modeling Tutorial
+# OpenHydroFlow: Water Distribution Modeling Tutorial

-I'll walk you through how HydroFlow works for water distribution modeling using EPANET principles.
+I'll walk you through how OpenHydroFlow works for water distribution modeling using EPANET principles.
 This tutorial will focus on the hydraulic modeling aspects rather than software development.

 ## Project Overview

-HydroFlow is a water distribution modeling application that simulates how water flows through a municipal pipe network.
+OpenHydroFlow is a water distribution modeling application that simulates how water flows through a municipal pipe network.
 It models pipes, junctions, tanks, reservoirs, and other components to predict pressure, flow rates, and water quality throughout a system.

 ## Core Workflow